OPPO Find X Teardown

 Then, I take out the component between the motor and the dual-track periscope.
 This component pushes the motor to enter the dual-track periscope structure and move upwards or downwards.
 It uses metal and plastic, which can function as a cushion.
 We can see the dual-track structure’s cable is connected to the motherboard.
 The metal plate in the red circle is the internal track of the dual-track periscope structure.
 The area circled red is one of the inner side tracks of the dual-track periscope structure.
 It has a cushion layer inside, which can decrease the friction force between the track and the ground and ensure that the whole gliding process goes smoothly.
 Since the dual-track periscope structure is connected to the motherboard, I have to take out the second cover plate first.
 These two covers take up a lot of interior space, which is of help for the dual-track periscope structure.
 The foam can be seen on the back of the cover plate, and it is used to protect the motherboard, cable, and connectors and prevent vapor and dust from entering.
 The foam in the red circle can keep water and other materials from causing damage to the motherboard.

 Next, take out the motherboard and the dual-track periscope structure.
 You can see the motherboard and the dual-track periscope structure.
-Now, we take out the motor, which is a core component of the dual-track periscope structure, and it is expensive.
+Now, we take out the motor, which is a core component of the dual-track periscope structure and is expensive.
 The phone’s dual-track periscope structure is driven by the screw stepper motor.
 This motor is made by Japanese Nidec.
 The rotary screw rod can keep the slider moving.
 The dual-track periscope structure doesn’t use spring since it has a component function as a cushion.
 This is the dual-track periscope structure.
 The part circled right is the symbol of the OPPO Find X. According to the OPPO official party, the ceramics with green circles are made over a long period of time through CNC machining.

 Most of the glass cover plate is covered by double-sided tape.
 After uncovering the tape, I was amazed by its complex component layout.
 The components on the dual-track periscope structure include the infrared LED, infrared sensor, proximity sensor, earphone, front camera, and dot projector (from left to right).
 The OPPO Find X features the F/2.0 16MP and F/2.0 20MP dual-rear camera setup.
 Besides, the 16MP main camera uses a Sony IMX519 sensor.
 It supports OIS and RAW HDR.
 The phone comes with a F/2.0 25MP front camera (Sony IMX576 sensor), and it also supports HDR.
 This dot projector projects 15000 invisible dots onto your face to build your unique 3D facial map.

 Until now, the teardown of the OPPO Find X is finished.
 This is one of the most structurally complex Android phones I’ve ever taken apart.
-There are 41 screws on the phone body in total, and many other small components.
+There are 41 screws on the phone body in total and many other small components.
 However, undoubtedly, this phone has excellent workmanship and good heat dissipation performance.

 Summary